Qumulo/docs/hardware-guide/hpe-apollo-4200-gen10-plus/front-rear-drives.md

 ## Boot Drive
 {% include important.html content="Before you remove the boot drive, contact the [Qumulo Care Team](https://care.qumulo.com/hc/en-us/articles/115008409408) for additional instructions." %}

 The boot drive is located at the rear of the node.
+It is mounted onto a PCI Express slot and connected to the motherboard with a SATA cable.

 {% capture alt_tag %}The boot drive at the rear of {{site.a4200g10p}} nodes{% endcapture %}
 {% include image.html alt=alt_tag file="hpe-apollo-4200-gen10-plus-boot-drive.png" %}